TULiberalArts/Liberal-Studies/pages/graduate.md

 After the first semester of enrollment, all CONTINUING DEGREE SEEKING students should be able to register on their own via Self-Service Banner in TUportal.

 General questions or concerns?
 Contact Dr. Michael Szekely, Assistant Director/Advisor, at mszekely@temple.edu

+## Independent Study

+Students may register for up to three credits of MLA 9082 Independent Study as part of the MLA Program.
+Students must submit a proposal to the department under the direction of a faculty sponsor, who will then supervise the Independent Study.
+The proposal must be submitted the semester before the Independent Study is to be undertaken.
+The student will be registered by the department for MLA 9082 Independent Study credits once the project is approved.

+All Independent Study Proposals must include:

+- Independent Study Proposal Request Form
+- Rationale for undertaking the project
+- Anticipated outcomes or goals of the project
+- Works to be studied
+- Frequency of student-instructor meetings
+- Writing assignments
+- Means of assessing the project